zazuko/barnard59/packages/cube/README.md

 SHACL reports for violations are written to `stdout`.

-### fetch cube observations
+### fetch observations

-Pipeline `fetch-cube-observations` queries a given SPARQL endpoint to retrieve the observations of a given cube.
+Pipeline `fetch-observations` queries a given SPARQL endpoint to retrieve the observations of a given cube.

 ```bash
 npx barnard59 cube fetch-observations \